NetzwergX/NetzwergX/README.md

 I'm versed in many of the supporting and underlying technologies for web development, including, but not limited to:
-SQL (mainly MySQL), HTML, CSS, JS/TS and ORM (JPA & Hibernate, EF Core), as welll as DevOps and *Continuos Practices*.
+SQL (mainly MySQL), HTML, CSS, JS/TS and ORM (JPA & Hibernate, EF Core), as well as DevOps and *Continuos Practices*.

 I'm **currently writing my bachelors thesis** on visual authoring of CI/CD pipeline configurations and approaches to reduce complexity in such workflows, to reduce